kolemikko/binanceBot/README.md

 # BinanceBot #

 A simple trading bot using python API for cryptocurrency exchange Binance.
-Capable to trade in multiple markets almost simultaneously based on relative strength index (RSI) and moving averages.
+Capable to trade in multiple markets by using relative strength index (RSI) and moving averages.

+#### Config ####

+Remember to add config.py file with apiKey and apiSecretKey variables including your own api key information.

 #### Dependencies ####